 Skegness Civic Society said more effort should have been put in to finding alternative uses for the structures.

-Many of the red brick buildings have stood derelict for some years.'New era'
+Many of the red brick buildings have stood derelict for some years.

 John Byford, from the Skegness Civic Society, admitted the station needed investment but felt the Station Master's House in particular would be missed.